 Beyond that, ADT and Ring have six major distinctions that set them apart:

 First, let’s take a look at prices.
-Ring has the lowest monitoring price out of all of our top 10 best home security system picks.
-At just $10 a month for Ring Protect, it really can’t be beat.
+At just $20 a month for Ring Protect, it really can’t be beat.
 And that’s Ring’s most expensive plan.
 If you like, you can self-monitor for free too.

 ADT, on the other hand, has multiple monitoring plans that run from $27.99 to $62.99.
 Let’s compare the lowest and highest packages from each brand.